 1a: Monostatic radar; 1b: Bi-static radar; 1c: Diffracted power of a simple square plane

 This Table contains characteristics of some frequency-hopping radars which are operating in this frequency range.
 Frequency hopping is one of the most common electronic-counter-counter-measures (ECCM).
 Radar systems that are designed to operate in hostile electronic attack environments use frequency hopping as one of its ECCM techniques.
 This type of radar typically divides its allocated frequency band into channels.
 The radar then randomly selects a channel from all available channels for transmission.
 This random occupation of a channel can occur on a per beam position basis where many pulses on the same channel are transmitted, or on a per pulse basis.
-This important aspect of radar systems should be considered and the potential impact of frequency hopping radars should be taken into account in sharing studies.
+This important aspect of radar systems should be considered, and the potential impact of frequency hopping radars should be taken into account in sharing studies.

 TABLE 2

 Characteristics of radiolocation (except ground based meteorological radars) and aeronautical radionavigation radars

+[Editor’s note: the word/terminology “Function” included in the table 2 need to be revisited or substituted by proper wording]